karthickkumarsm/img_tensorflow/README.md

-# Visual Pattern Recognition: Categorizing Images using Tensorflow
+# Visual Object Recognition: Identifying Animals, Vehicles, and More using Tensorflow

 ## Agenda